molgenis/NGS_DNA/docs/ngs-protocols.md

 # Annotation
 ### Step 17: Annotating with vcfanno
 Data will be annotated with a tool called vcfanno.
-Databases as CGD, CADD, ClinVar, gnomAD and GoNL are used to pick fields of interest.
+Databases such as CGD, CADD, ClinVar, gnomAD and GoNL are used to pick fields of interest.

-In the script there is first some preprocessing step to split all the alternative alleles into seperate lines in the vcf.
-This is to get for every variant a CADD score.
-Then they will be joined together to run the annotation.
+Initially, a preprocessing step is performed to split all the alternative alleles into separate lines in the vcf.
+This is done in order to get a CADD score for every variant.
+Then, they will be joined together to run the annotation.

 **Toolname:** vcfanno and bcftools
 **ScriptName:** AnnotateVCF